golanlevin/DrawingWithMachines/assignments/05_tone/README.md

 ## 5b.
 Hatched Portrait

 (*50 points*).
-In this exercise, you will devise a hatching method in order to render a photograph using the plotter:
+In this exercise, you will devise a method to render a photograph using the plotter.
+The objectives of this project are:

+1. To learn how to convert or transduce *raster* images into *vector* representations, and
+2. To learn how to represent gradations of continuous tone through *hatching*, dithering, halftones, or related techniques.

+*Now*:

 * Write code to **implement** a hatching method capable of transducing a continuous-tone photograph for plotting.
 Here's some sample p5 code for [weighted rejection sampling](https://editor.p5js.org/golan/sketches/qmdA2b2_Y) and some code for [hatching with lines in grid-based subdivisions of an image](https://editor.p5js.org/golan/sketches/CQmqp4JTQ).
 * **Choose** a portrait phorograph to transduce with the plotter.
 Your portrait should be of someone you know personally (friend, family) or yourself.
-Give consideration to the relationship between your subject (*who*) and your hatching method (*how*).
-Note: You may not create a portrait of a celebrity or of the professor.
+* Give consideration to the relationship between your subject (*who*) and your hatching method (*how*).
+Ideally, these will be tightly coupled: you will choose a photo for a specific rendering treatment, and/or develop a rendering treatment for a specific photo.
-* **Apply** your hatching technique to the portrait photograph, and **plot** the result.
+* **Apply** your hatching technique to the photograph, and **plot** the result.
 You may plot using any colors of pen and paper you like, but it is strongly recommended that you limit yourself to one color of pen.
 * **Create** a Discord post in the *#5b-hatched-portrait* channel.
 * (*35 points*) In your Discord post, **embed** a photograph of your portrait plot.
 * (*5 points*) In your Discord post, **embed** a copy of your original source photograph.
 * (*10 points*) In your Discord post, please **write** a couple sentences about your process.
 Evaluate your work.

+*Additional remarks:*

+1. The purpose of asking you to make a portrait of (e.g.) a friend or loved one is to ensure that you have a meaningful investment in the subject of your image.
+If there is another subject you would prefer to use (such as your cat etc.), fine.
+2. You may not create a portrait of a celebrity, or of the professor.

 ![algorigraph-portrait.jpg](img/algorigraph-portrait.jpg)<br />*By Algorigraph*.